pride 音標拼音: [pr'ɑɪd]

 英文字典中文字典相關資料:

-Pride - Wikipedia Pride is a human secondary emotion characterized by a sense of satisfaction with one's identity, performance, or accomplishments It is often considered the opposite of shame or of humility [1] and, depending on context, may be viewed as either virtue or vice
+Pride - Wikipedia Pride is a human secondary emotion characterized by a sense of security with one's identity, performance, or accomplishments It is often considered the opposite of shame [1] and, depending on context, may be viewed as either a virtue or a vice